Navigating the Weekly Work Search Requirement

 - Actively look for work.

 - Make a minimum of 3 work search activity efforts per week—1 of these must be an employer contact.
+A job interview is a valid work search activity but does not count as an employer contact.

 - Document all efforts to find work.